sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 1. *Does ivermectin cure cancer?*
 1. *Is a glass of wine a day good for your heart?*

 The first four are in the "more-or-less unequivocally settled knowledge" category, but with vocal crowds of dissidents.
-The fifth, the wine one, tests a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought false.
+The fifth, the wine one, tests a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought to be false.

-I wanted to know how the most widely used LLMs respond to these, at a few different levels of sophistication, ranging from a naive open-ended question to a calibrated probability estimate.
+I wanted to know how the most widely used LLMs respond to these, at a few different levels of sophistication, ranging from a naive open-ended question to quantitative probability estimates.

 ## Testing the Most Widely Used LLMs